costasiella/costasiella_docs/source/sysadmin/setup_production_environment.rst

     use costasiella;
     update costasiella_account set employee=1 where id=1;

-This enabled the superuser to sign in to the backend with admin privileges.
+This enables the superuser to sign in to the backend with admin privileges.

 Create additional admin accounts
 ---------------------------------